Tornado

 How to Protect Your Property

-a list will help you remember things that may be broken or blown away in
+a list will help you remember things that may be broken or blown away

 strong winds.

-Keep trees and shrubbery trimmed.
-Make trees more wind resistant
+- Keep trees and shrubbery trimmed.
+Make

-by removing diseased or damaged limbs, then strategically remove branches
+by removing diseased or damaged limbs, then strategically remove

 so that wind can blow through.
 Strong winds frequently break weak limbs

 and hurl them at great speed, causing damage or injury when they hit.
-Debris

 collection services may not be operating just before a storm, so it is